Baltimore-Sun/lobbyist_scraper/README.md

 To change the session scraped, you’ll need to replace the base URL used here with the base URL of the new session.
 You’ll also need to adjust the number of pages to make sure you’re grabbing everything from that session.
 Finally, make sure you double check how the information is formatted in the links so that you can grab what you want.

-Copyright and Attribution
+# Copyright and Attribution:
 Copyright 2023 Baltimore Sun.
 All rights reserved.

 If you use this scraper or the data produced from the scraper, you must credit The Baltimore Sun and identify how you have made changes.

-Scraper built and data cleaned by Baltimore Sun data intern Victoria Stavish
+*Scraper built and data cleaned by Baltimore Sun data intern Victoria Stavish*